okingdomz/My-Text-Editor/README.md

 You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

+**Summary**
+The idea is to create an app text editor that saves the users input online and offline.
+The information will still be present when changing the application, and will update moving from offline back to online.

 ## User Story

 ```md